mgreiler/se-unlocked/Transcripts/EP_17_Trisha_Gee.md

 this in this direction or add this feature or fix this bug because one of the things I've come to the conclusion of in the last like 10 years or so is.
 Computer science degrees are not, um, apprenticeships for programmers.
 It's not the same thing.
-Know you do learn a lot more on the job.
-Of course.
-And the computer science course is not designed to teach you how to be an effective programmer is designed to give you the basics in computer science, but it would be nice if one of those basics was.
-How to read existing code, which I have talked about before, but how to read code, how to, how to write tests to provoke certain types of behaviors, how to navigate through someone else's code, how to apply a design pattern that you're talking about in an existing code base.
+Now you do learn a lot more on the job, of course.
+And the computer science course is not designed to teach you how to be an effective programmer, it's designed to give you the basics in computer science, but it would be nice if one of those basics was how to read existing code, which I have talked about before, but how to read code, how to, how to write tests to provoke certain types of behaviors, how to navigate through someone else's code, how to apply a design pattern that you're talking about in an existing code base.
 Like what does it do?
 How does it change the way it works?
-What's the purpose of those things.
-I've often thought that it would be nice to inherit code.
-In computer science courses and have some exercises around inherited code rather than constantly writing stuff from scratch.
+What's the purpose of those things?
+I've often thought that it would be nice to inherit code in computer science courses and have some exercises around inherited code rather than constantly writing stuff from scratch.
 Cause we just don't do that in the real world.
-Yeah, that's true.

-**Michaela:**: [00:10:09] And I mean, if you're writing something from scratch or there's this little thing in the beginning where you think, Oh, this is hard, right.
+**Michaela:**: [00:10:09] Yeah, that's true.
+And I mean, if you're writing something from scratch or there's this little thing in the beginning where you think, Oh, this is hard, right.
 But very soon it's easy and it's really fun.
 And you're just writing your own system.
 But it's not, it's not representative of what you have to do in a day to day job, as you said.
-And yeah, I looked at one of your talks and it was called reading code is much harder than writing code.
+And yeah, I looked at one of your talks and it was called "Reading code is much harder than writing code".
 Right.
 And it really reminded me of code reviews as well.
 Right.
 One of my favorite topics.
-And so now you're saying it again and I I'm so filling Hammonds by Sam is a professor at university of Leiden.
-And she does a lot of research
+And so now you're saying it again and I, umm, so Philippe Hammonds is a professor at university of Leiden.
+And she does a lot of research on how people are learning how to program, especially kids.

-**Trisha:**: [00:10:47] on how people are learning, how to program,
+How are kids learning how to program?

-**Michaela:**: [00:10:50] especially kids.
-How are kids learning, how to program?
-And she says the same thing she says, well, they have to read

-**Trisha:**: [00:10:56] a ton of things,
+And she says the same thing.
+She says, "Well, they have to read a ton of things, right.
+They have to read programs and they have also to get it by heart."

-**Michaela:**: [00:10:57] right.
-They have to read programs and they have also to get it by heart.
-Like, for example, the, the nitty gritty of the syntax of the language, how do you make a loop before loop?
-For example, how do you, I have different concepts for, for the people to really understand the problem that they're solving and not thinking, Oh, you know, how was that actually in Peyton?
+Like, for example, the, the nitty gritty of the syntax of the language, how do you make a loop, For Loop?
+For example, how do you, I have different concepts for, for the people to really understand the problem that they're solving and not thinking, Oh, you know, how was that actually in Python?
 You know, when I said four, do you have like to have like some, some parenthesis there or not?
 You know, something like that, but this is everything is automatic and you can really focus on, on the problem at hand.
 And I liked that.
 Really a lot.
 I like this idea, but yeah, as you said, we are not really doing it that way.
-We are doing it that, Oh, let's drive the hell away.
+We are doing it that, "Oh, let's drive the hell away."
 Good.
 Right.
 I was writing a main method right.
-At the beginning, they would say, Oh, I forgot everything.
+At the beginning, they would say, "Oh, I forgot everything.
-Why, why it's doing or what is it?
-Doing just write it down and then right there, you know, print and hell of world and that's it.
+Why, why it's doing or what is it?"
+Doing just write it down and then right there, you know, print and hello world and that's it.
 And then you saw it in the console, right?
-And you like, yes, I'm a programmer or no. And so, yeah, I totally agree that it would be so beneficial for people to read more code, but you also sat in this

-**Trisha:**: [00:12:00] talk, is that.

-**Michaela:**: [00:12:02] People don't like to read code.
+And you are like, "Yes, I'm a programmer now!"
+And so, yeah, I totally agree that it would be so beneficial for people to read more code, but you also said in this talk, is that.
+People don't like to read code.
 Why?
-Why is that by people not liking to read code
+Why is that by people not liking to read code, what's what's holding us back?

-**Trisha:**: [00:12:07] what's what's holding us back.
-I mean, whole bunch of reasons, but one of the reasons why I came up with that talk.
+**Trisha:**: [00:12:09] I mean, whole bunch of reasons, but one of the reasons why I came up with that talk.
 Yeah, well, I was talking with my colleague.
 Um, and so she speaks a bunch of like different languages.
-Um, I'm constantly trying to learn Spanish because I live in Spain and we were talking about how, how you learn natural languages versus.
-Buses, um, programming languages.
+Um, I'm constantly trying to learn Spanish because I live in Spain and we were talking about how, how you learn natural languages versus-- versus, um, programming languages.
 And I used to work with her when we were doing code view stuff, actually for the code review tool that we have at JetBrains, which is why it's all related.
 You know, one of the reasons why people hate code reviews is cause you have to read other people's code and you hate other people's code.
 Cause you don't understand it because you didn't write it.
 And.
-There's a number of different reasons why you don't like reading other people's code one.
-We just, we don't practice it very much.
+There's a number of different reasons why you don't like reading other people's code.
+One, we just, we don't practice it very much.
 We don't read code at university.
-Like you say, you get shown, this is an if statement or this is a main method, but that's all boiler plate.
+Like you say, you get shown "this is an if statement" or "this is a main method", but that's all boiler plate.
 That's the crap that you don't read.
 That's the stuff you skip over when you're actually reading someone else's code.
 That's the stuff you want your eyes to kind of glaze over.
 So we should be learning more like the here's here's a bunch of code.
 Like what do you think it does?
-Which when we studied English, literature used our yearbook.
+Which when we studied English literature used our yearbook.
 And you say, what was, what were the characters feeling?
 What were they doing?
 What are the things in this piece?
 We don't many do that with code.
 We have to do all the time in the day to day job.
 We have to go, right?
 What do we think this code is doing?
-How do I want to change it obviously, but when we're learning how to code, we don't really answer questions on it.
-What do we think this code is doing?
-If you're doing certification, it's always some trick question, like given this really simple looking forward, what's really printed out at the end of it.
-Dumb cause I'll just run it.
+How do I want to change it obviously, but when we're learning how to code, we don't really answer questions on "What do we think this code is doing?"
+If you're doing certification, it's always some trick question, like: "Given this really simple looking For Loop, what's really printed out at the end of it?"
+So, well that's dumb 'cause I'll just run it.
 So I don't really, I don't mean things like that because anything which is like a compiler trick or something, which you can see quickly by running something.
 I think that's dumb.
 What's more interesting is you've got big block of code.
-Like what do you think this method should be doing?
+Like "what do you think this method should be doing?"
 It's almost definitely not going to have an output and input cause it's in a bigger system.
 So like what should it be doing?
 So we don't like to read other people's code because we don't practice it enough.
 We don't like to meet other people's code.
-Because we didn't write it.
-And that may, is it difficult to understand?
+Because we didn't write it, and that makes it difficult to understand.
-We don't like reading other people's code because we are conditioned to think that.
-As developers as programmers are outputs, our value is in output lines of code.
-So we're still not, we're not really measured that way.
-These days, you don't really measure it on the amount of lines of code that you write, but ultimately your organization cares about whether you deliver some features, whether you've fixed a bug.
+We don't like reading other people's code because we are conditioned to think that as developers as programmers, our outputs, our value is in output lines of code.
+So we're still not, we're not really measured that way these days.
+You don't really measure it on the amount of lines of code that you write, but ultimately your organization cares about whether you deliver some features, whether you've fixed a bug.
-So we're still internally.
-We sort of think that our value as members of the team is about writing lines of code.
+So we're still internally, we sort of think that our value as members of the team is about writing lines of code.
 We don't see the fact that in order to deliver that feature, we spent 90% of the time reading.
 We tend to think of that as a massive waste of time, because all I was doing was reading, trying to find the place where this bug happened, instead of writing the stuff that fixes it, we just, we are not valued for, for reading code for, for unassigned stuff.
-We feel we're not getting our little gold stars or our tick boxes for, for doing the reading that have that.
+We feel we're not getting our little gold stars or our tick boxes for, for doing the reading bit of that.
 So I think that's part of the thing we just don't recognize as an industry that although we do probably spend.
 I'd say 70 to 90% of our time reading code.
 We don't see that as value.
-We just see it as, Oh my God, this code must be awful because I had to spend 90% of my time reading it and understanding it instead of the 10% of my time writing my new lines of code instead of accepting.
-No, that's, that's how it is.
+We just see it as, "Oh my God, this code must be awful because I had to spend 90% of my time reading it and understanding it instead of the 10% of my time writing my new lines of code" instead of accepting "No, that's, that's how it is."
 Like if you wanted to, what would be a good analogy?
 If you're updating a book, let's say there's an existing, I don't know a Java book.
 And you want to add a new chapter to that book on a new feature in Java.
 You can't just write that chapter and insert it somewhere, like wedge into the book.
 You have to read the book, figure out like what's the, what the pattern is, what the flow is, what the, what the structure is, find the right place to put it.
-Make sure your pros matches the pros in the book, but you can't just write something and Chuck it.
+Make sure your prose matches the prose in the book, but you can't just write something and chuck it in there.
 Yeah.
 That's not, that's not how things work.
-So

-**Michaela:**: [00:15:55] during my PhD, I worked a lot on, uh,
+**Michaela:**: [00:15:55] So during my PhD, I worked a lot on, uh, code comprehension, so helping people to understand code.

-**Trisha:**: [00:15:57] code

-**Michaela:**: [00:15:57] comprehension, so helping people to understand code.
 And I think one of the main problems is that reading code is a little bit tricky because we have only one abstraction.
 Right?
-So the code is the code there.
-Isn't I mean, obviously, for example, in, in an idea, you could then collapse the things and then it might tell that just the method names and things like that, but there isn't a lot of granularity there for the abstraction level that you have.
-So one of the things that I did.
-Student a PhD was,

-**Trisha:**: [00:16:23] I was building models,

-**Michaela:**: [00:16:25] especially also a visual models that help people understand the code and they were abstracting things.
+So the code is the code.
+There isn't I mean, obviously, for example, in, in an idea, you could then collapse the things and then it might tell that just the method names and things like that, but there isn't a lot of granularity there for the abstraction level that you have.
+So one of the things that I did during the PhD was, I was building models, especially also a visual models that help people understand the code and they were abstracting things.
 So for example, whatever it was, the task, there were some of the things that I just skipped, right.
 So I thought, well, based on what that person now wants to do on the intent of the developer, for example, you don't need that information.
 And so those methods were really.
-Trying to help people understand code easier, because I think it's a very hard task, even if you're doing it very, very often, it doesn't,
+Trying to help people understand code easier, because I think it's a very hard task, even if you're doing it very, very often, it doesn't, it gets easier, but there is still a level of hardness to it.

-**Trisha:**: [00:16:56] it

-**Michaela:**: [00:16:56] gets easier, but there is still a level of hardness to it.
 Right.
 That doesn't go away.
 It doesn't go away.
-What do you think about, for example,

-**Trisha:**: [00:17:04] comments and things
+What do you think about, for example, comments and things like that?

-**Michaela:**: [00:17:05] like that?
-I am actually quite depressed.
-Ben of comments.
+I am actually quite a fan of comments.
 I'm also a fan of having very readable code.
 Right.
 So if you can express it with the code, that's the best, right.
-But I'm not opposed on, you know, having any comments there and helping people reach to understand what's actually happening again.
+But I'm not opposed on, you know, having any comments there and helping people read to understand what's actually happening again.
 Did this starts from CSS code I'm writing right.
-With, if I'm defining something, I right there, Y you know what this class does, where does it belong?
-Which part of the system is it?
-Because it's.
-Just making it so much easier.
+With, if I'm defining something, I write there, you know "what this class does, where does it belong?
+Which part of the system is it?"
+Because it's just making it so much easier.
 You don't have to go and figure it out yourself.
 Right.
-What do you think about
+What do you think about that?

-**Trisha:**: [00:17:37] that?
+**Trisha:**: [00:17:37] Yeah.
 Um, so I used to be a big commenter because I'm because I've got terrible memory and I can never remember what, what I was doing in the code and when and why.
 And I'm more likely to rework my own code than someone else's code.
 Cause I'll